Odesii/notMoreNotes/notes.md

 ## 8. Static Files

-    Serve Static Files: Use app.use(express.static('public')); to serve the static files located in the public directory.
+    👾Serve Static Files: Use app.use(express.static('public')); to serve the static files located in the public directory.

 ## 9. Deploy to Render